localazy/strapi-plugin/README.md

     },
   },
 };
 ```

 5. Run the project.
-Plugin will be available in the admin.
+The plugin will be available in the admin.

 ### Tests

 To run tests, run `npm run test` command.
 To watch tests, run `npm run test:watch` command.

 In case you have an access, you might also want to check the README file located in development project root for more information on tests debugging.

+### Support
+- If you encounter any issues or have questions, please contact us at [team@localazy.com](mailto:team@localazy.com).
+- Join the [Localazy Discord](https://discord.gg/CAVhHrh) to discuss all things localization.